Hasura CLI

 and seeds

-directories are initally empty.
+directories are initially empty.
 The metadata

-Since you have Hasura running locally via docker-compose, run the following command
+Since you have Hasura running locally via docker-compose, run the following command:

 hasura console